Dresta: Music career

 While Dresta was serving his five-year sentence, he started writing lyrics and rapping, gaining some notoriety.
 Within months of Dresta's release, he and B.G.
 Knocc Out signed to Eazy-E's Ruthless Records and made their debut on Eazy's 1993 multi-platinum EP It's On (Dr. Dre) 187^{um} Killa on the single "Real Muthaphuckkin G's" (which was censored to "Real Compton City G's" in order to garner MTV and radio airplay).
 The song itself was a response to Dr. Dre and Snoop Dogg's various 'diss' records towards Eazy-E on Dr. Dre's debut album, The Chronic.
+Dresta also appeared on the track "Boyz N Tha Hood (G-Mix).

+In 1994, B.G.
+Knocc Out and Dresta began working on a collaboration album and also featured on fellow Ruthless Records duo Menajahtwa's debut album Cha-Licious.
 In 1995, Dresta and B.G.
 Knocc Out released their debut studio album Real Brothas, which remains their only album to date.
-At the end of the same year, they made three guest appearances in Eazy-E's posthumous album Str8 off tha Streetz of Muthaphukkin Compton.
+It debuted and peaked at #128 on the Billboard 200 and moved 300,000 copies without any promotion.
+The album spawned the minor hit singles "Jealousy" and "50/50 Luv".
+The duo also featured on a remix of the song "Knock On Wood".

-After B.G.
-Knocc Out's incarceration in 1998, Dresta worked with Death Row Records and appeared on two tracks from Death Row's Too Gangsta for Radio compilation, but never actually signed to the record label.
+At the start of 1996, they made three guest appearances in Eazy-E's posthumous album Str8 off tha Streetz of Muthaphukkin Compton, including features on the diss track "Ole School Shit" and the single "Sippin' on a 40" and also featured on DJ Yella's debut album One Mo Nigga ta Go.
+The duo continued to record music together until B.G.
+Knocc Out's incarceration for attempted murder in 1998 which ended the duo.
+That same year, Dresta featured on the title track of the album Straight Outta Compton: N.W.A 10th Anniversary Tribute.
+In 1999, Dresta began working with Death Row Records and appeared on two tracks from Death Row's Too Gangsta for Radio compilation, but never actually signed to the record label.

 Dresta stated in an interview that he is currently working on Dirty West mixtape series and on upcoming solo album, hinting possibility of Real Brothas to get re-released.
 Dresta also wrote a song for Dr. Dre's album Detox, but Dre didn't want to collaborate with him.
 He criticized Dr. Dre for surrounding himself with mediocre artists and the numerous delays of his Detox album.
+From 2012 onwards, multiple previously unreleased songs by him and B.G.
+Knocc Out which were recorded from 1994 to 1997 were released.